 Here’s the home decor variant of the tuxedo suit

 This is one of the classic types of sofa designs that’s instantly recognisable due to its boxy appearance.
-One distinguishing feature of these sofa designs for home interiors is that the arms are in level with the sofa’s back.
+One distinguishing feature of these sofa set designs for home interiors is that the arms are level with the sofa’s back.

 However, it may not be very comfortable to sit on a tuxedo sofa because its armrests are too high.
 Instead, it may be ideal for formal living rooms or office receptions where people prefer to sit upright.